openmindculture/kleiderordnung-berlin/README.md

 Alternative 1: These are simply images taken from the WordPress media library.
 Is there a simple way (besides image titles) to tag / categorize images so that we can just grab the N latest images matching this criteria?

 Alternative 2: provide some mechanism to scrape the images, not from Instagram (which might be hard, illegal, and due to break at a site or API update) but rather from our own front page after opt-in and completed loading.
-Might be done as a side-effect of frontend screenshot testing?
+Might be done as a side effect of frontend screenshot testing?

 ### Localization